Keasha Kellam

 I’m so glad I pushed myself because I thought, even if I don’t win, it was important for me to have this whole experience and get the input and the expertise from the mentors.
 I really, really enjoyed it.”

 Honour Thy Woman currently provides support to domestic abuse survivors in Gloucester through Peer Mentor Support, Creative and Wellbeing Workshops and self-defence classes.
-With the funding received through the Ingenuity Programme, Keasha wants to extend support into rural areas in Gloucestershire and beyond, where people experiencing domestic abuse can feel cut-off and isolated from services in the city.
+With the funding received through the Ingenuity Impact, Keasha wants to extend support into rural areas in Gloucestershire and beyond, where people experiencing domestic abuse can feel cut-off and isolated from services in the city.

 “I know what it’s like to be in the rural area and be told to come to Gloucester, and then say actually if you do need to leave, there’s a refuge waiting list way across the county.